• 20 Feb 2008 / Doom

 Ok, this is a tire gauge, a digital tire gauge, so far I’m fine with that.
 Then we add the ability to enter in your target pressure.
 It will display your target pressure next to the actual pressure.
 So, this seems pretty unnecessary, but I suppose it’s still ok.
 You don’t have to remember what pressure you’re going for, and I’ll give it the benefit of the doubt that it remembers this setting between pressure setting sessions, so you don’t have to go look anything up.

 Here’s where it gets out of hand.
 So we’ve got a pressure gauge that displays 2 numbers next to each other.
 You think that would be enough, you could look at the 2 numbers, determine if pressure needs to go up or down, and adjust accordingly.
-No, apparantly that is not enough, this thing needs to change colors to tell you what to do.
+No, apparently that is not enough, this thing needs to change colors to tell you what to do.
 Of course, now you have to remember that green means add air, red means dump air, and blue means go have a coffee, but I suppose that’s easier than figuring out that 30 is less than 32.

 Share